The Place What's Included Daily Life Pricing Show Interest

 The Surroundings

-1.5 hours from Bogota by car.
+3.5 hours from Bogota by car.
 The region is known for its biodiversity, coffee farms, and hiking trails.
-Weekend excursions include Sumapaz Paramo (the world's largest high-altitude ecosystem), local markets, and hot springs.
+Sumapaz Paramo is the world's largest high-altitude ecosystem.
+Weekend excursions include coffee, cocoa, or goat farm visits, local markets, and river outings.

 Everything your family needs